swcarpentry/git-novice/_episodes/02-setup.md

 > ## Default Git branch naming
 >
-> In 2020, most git code hosting services transitioned to using `main` as the default
+> In 2020, most Git code hosting services transitioned to using `main` as the default
 > branch.
 As an example, any new repository that is opened in GitHub and GitLab default
 > to `main`.
-However, git has not yet made the same change.
+However, Git has not yet made the same change.
 As a result, local repositories
 > must be manually configured have the same main branch name as most cloud services.
 >
-> For versions of git prior to 2.28, the change can be made on an individual repository level.
+> For versions of Git prior to 2.28, the change can be made on an individual repository level.
 The
 > command for this is in the next episode.
 Note that if this value is unset in your local Git
 > configuration, the `init.defaultBranch` value defaults to `master`.
 >